stas-sultanov/azure-monitor-telemetry/doc/readme.md

 The library delegates telemetry publishing to the developer.</br>
 No automated telemetry publishing is provided out of the box.

-To publish collected telemetry, use the `TelemetryClient.PublishAsync` method.
+To publish collected telemetry, use the `TelemetryClient.PublishAsync` method to publish telemetry using all configured publishers in parallel.

 ```csharp
 // publish collected telemetry